TheBest5Ever/comp2850-minimal-solution/research/stories.md

-**Situation**: When I am keeping track of my tasks across the day **Motivation**: I want to feel confident that my tasks will not be deleted or lost accidentally **Outcome**: so I can trust my to-do list and avoid the stress and worry of losing important tracking information **Underlying Need**: because reliability and data safety are imprtant for my peace of mind and allows me to use an app without worry
+**Situation**: When I am keeping track of my tasks across the day **Motivation**: I want to feel confident that my tasks will not be deleted or lost accidentally **Outcome**: so I can trust my to-do list and avoid the stress and worry of losing important tracking information **Underlying Need**: because reliability and data safety are important for my peace of mind and allows me to use an app without worry

 **Evidence**: Participant B
 **Inclusion Risk**: memory impairment, anxiety disorders, low digital proficiency